openfisca/openfisca-doc/en/coding-the-legislation/README.md

-# OpenFisca in Python
+# Coding the legislation

-This section explains how to develop with OpenFisca in Python.
+This section explains how to implement the legislation with OpenFisca as source code.

+This activity is intended primarily for economists.